-Comprehensive Local Needs Assessment, Part E, Question 3: What barriers, such as prerequisites, admission requirements, transportation, child care or scheduling, prevent special populations of students from accessing the programs?
-What barriers prevent special populations of learners from taking part in embedded activities, such as work-based learning, accelerated credit (including dual enrollment) and career-technical education student organizations?
+Comprehensive Local Needs Assessment, Part E, Question 3: What barriers, such as prerequisites, admission requirements, transportation, child care or scheduling, prevent subpopulations of students from accessing the programs?
+What barriers prevent subpopulations of learners from taking part in embedded activities, such as work-based learning, accelerated credit (including dual enrollment) and career-technical education student organizations?

-• Which student subgroups or special populati career-technical education within the planning ☐ Gender (F/M) □ Race/Ethnicity: ☐ Students with Disabilities ☐ English Learners ☐ Students from Economically Disadvantaged Families ☐ Students who are Homeless ☐ Single Parents (including pregnant women) ☐ Students in or aged out of Foster Care • Which subgroups or special populations are overrepresented in embedded activities? ☐ Gender (F/M) □ Race/Ethnicity: ☐ Students with Disabilities ☐ English Learners ☐ Students from Economically Disadvantaged Families ☐ Students who are Homeless ☐ Single Parents (including pregnant women) ☐ Students in or aged out of Foster Care • Which subgroups or special populations are activities? underrepresented in embedded ☐ Gender (F/M) □ Race/Ethnicity: ☐ Students with Disabilities ☐ English Learners ☐ Students from Economically Disadvantaged Families ☐ Students who are Homeless ☐ Single Parents (including pregnant women) ☐ Students in or aged out of Foster Care Sı mmarize the answers to the above three quest tions to answer Question 3.
-W nat evidence is available to support or refute t he above summary?
-W nat evidence is still needed to support or refut e the above summary?
+Which student subgroups or special populations may be experiencing barriers to career-technical education within the planning district?

+□ Gender (F/M) Race/Ethnicity: Students with Disabilities English Learners □ Students from Economically Disadvantaged Families Students who are Homeless Single Parents (including pregnant women) Students in or aged out of Foster Care Which subgroups or special populations are overrepresented in embedded activities? □ Gender (F/M) Race/Ethnicity: Students with Disabilities English Learners Students from Economically Disadvantaged Families Students who are Homeless Single Parents (including pregnant women) Students in or aged out of Foster Care Which subgroups or special populations are activities? underrepresented in embedded □ Gender (F/M) Race/Ethnicity: Students with Disabilities English Learners

+- □ Students from Economically Disadvantaged Families - □ Single Parents (including pregnant women) - Students who are Homeless - □ Students in or aged out of Foster Care

+Summarize the answers to the above three questions to answer Question 3.

-Comprehensive Local Needs Assessment, Part E, Question 4: What differentiated accommodations, modifications and supportive services are provided to ensure success and equity for each student within all programs?
+Comprehensive Local Needs Assessment, Part E, Question 4: What differentiated accommodations, modifications and supportive services are provided to ensure success and equity for all students within all programs?
 What additional accommodations, modifications and supportive services are needed to ensure the success of special population groups